Monday, 31 January 2022

 Our New Year’s break to Ullapool continues very pleasantly.
 Yesterday James, Ally and Cat went to climb Ben Wyvis, driving carefully along slushy roads.
 It was snowy and windy on the mountain but they got to the top, ticking off another Munro for Cat, bringing her current total to 206.
 Cat made a delicious fry-up for breakfast this morning, a treat which has great memories for me from childhood and holidays.
 Not only did she produce a beautiful array of sausages, black pudding, mushrooms, fried eggs and fried potato scones, but she cooked half of it using vegetarian products.
 It was so great!
 Needless to say none of us were able to eat any lunch!

-The weather is dreich and showery but that doesn’t stop us from going for walks around the village to see the Christmas lights, do a few errands, look at the boats in the harbour, and yesterday I went to a new café which is very welcoming with lovely home baking.
-I will be back.
+The weather is dreich and showery but that doesn’t stop us from going for walks around the village to see the Christmas lights, do a few errands, and look at the boats in the harbour.

 In the evenings Cat and I have been watching the new series of Emily in Paris; we watched the first series during lockdown and have very much been looking forward to this second one.
 It’s still great fun and I love Emily’s clothes!